Danko-Lab/proseq2.0/README.md

 BAM and bigWig files as output to the user-assigned output-dir.

-Requirements in current working directory: cutadapt 1.8.3, prinseq-lite.pl 0.20.2, bwa, samtools, bedtools, and bedGraphToBigWig.
+Requirements in current working directory: cutadapt 1.8.3, fastx_trimmer, seqtk, prinseq-lite.pl 0.20.2, bwa, samtools, bedtools, and bedGraphToBigWig.

 bash proseq2.0.bsh [options]